fernandoloaizae/fernandoloaizae.github.io/_publications/LTC_aggregate.md

 title: "Racial/Ethnic Diversity among Nursing Home Residents Minorities: Impact of the Affordable Care Act Medicaid Expansion"
 collection: publications
 permalink: /publication/LTC_aggregate
-excerpt: 'This article explores the effects of the Medicaid expansion under the Affordable Care Act on the racial diversity of the admissions of nursing home residents in the US.'
+excerpt: 'This article explores the effects of the Medicaid expansion on the racial diversity of the admissions of nursing home residents in the US.'
 date: 2022-10-03
 venue: 'SSRN'
 paperurl: 'http://fernandoloaizae.github.io/files/paper3.pdf'